 They talked about their concerns around returning to school after so long away to an extended period of assessment, and the impact this would have on mental health.

 They spoke about a lack of sympathy and about experiencing chronic uncertainty.

 That coming from online learning at home, back to school and assessments, would feel like going over a cliff edge.

 Young people are vocal about the impact alternative assessments are having

-Across Scotland, young people have been clear that they’ve experienced constant uncertainty over how they’ll be assessed this year.
+Across Scotland, young people have been clear that they’ve experienced constant uncertainty over this year’s assessments.

-They can see that the approach to assessment and evidence is inconsistent across schools, and that this has meant young people have had significantly different experiences.
+They told us that the approach to assessment and evidence was inconsistent across schools and even between subjects, and that this has meant young people had significantly different experiences.

 That’s led to a sense of unfairness.